 During the period between our weekend meetings, I would like you to choose at least one week (7 days or more) and log the time you spend interacting with digital technology and interacting with nature.
 Please log time you spent in front of a technological screen (TV, movie, computer, cell phone, iPad, tablet, etc.) Record date, type of technology, activity, amount of time spent.
-For the same period, please record the time you spend outdoors in nature, noting date, location, activity, amount of time spent.
+For the same time period, please record the time you spend outdoors in nature, noting date, location, activity, amount of time spent.
 I want you to consider the effect that logging this behavior has had on your behavior.
-Please turn in a hard copy of your screen time/ nature time logs to the instructor on Moodle by 4/7/21
+Please upload a copy of your screen time/ nature time logs to the instructor on Moodle by 11/6/21.

-Final Course Integration Paper - Due 4/24/21
+Final Course Integration Paper Due by 11:59PM on 11/23/21

 The final paper for this course is an integration of the projects you have done throughout this class.
 It will have three main section: 1) A personal ecopsychology reflection; 2) A place bonding journal summary & 3) A screen/nature log reflection.
-This paper should use APA format for a student paper (you can use $6^{th}$ ed. or 7th ed. as long as you are consistent throughout).
+This paper should use APA format for a student paper (you can use 6th ed. or 7th ed. as long as you are consistent throughout).
 This paper is an integration of all course materials.
-Please do not turn this into a separate massive project.
-There is a lot of content in this class for one credit, please do not make this project bigger than it needs to be.
-Please turn this paper in on Moodle by 4/24/21
+This does not need to be a separate massive project; there is a lot of content in this class for one credit, please do not make this project bigger than it needs to be.
+Please upload this paper to Moodle by 11/23.